-This is about building Wellington's resilience for the future, and will influence the investments we make, how we build and create things, and how we go about our daily lives in the short-, medium-, and long-term future of the city.
-It is about recognising the need to put climate change and sustainability of resources and the environment front-and-centre of planning.
-We need to find ways to do things differently, more efficiently, and smarter if we want to sustain our quality of life and continue to support a strong economy.
+Building Wellington's resilience for the future will influence the investments we make, how we build and create things, and how we go about our daily lives in the short-, medium-, and long-term future of the city.
+It is about recognising the need to put climate change and sustainability of resources and the environment front-and-centre of planning for the future.
+We need to find ways to do things differently, more efficiently, and smarter if we want to continue to support a strong economy and sustain our quality of life.